logo

 • Find a stable and firm chair

-You won’t feel any pain during surgery because of the anesthesia.
+You won’t feel any pain during the actual knee replacement procedure because of the anesthesia.

-To begin, your doctor moves aside your kneecap and cuts away the damaged joint surfaces.
-He then prepares the joint surface and attaches the new metal and plastic implant on the thigh bone and shin bone, respectively.
-He checks for alignment and proper functioning before closing the incision.
+To begin, your doctor removes the damaged portions of your knee joint.
+Then, they prepare the joint surface and attach the new metal and plastic implants to the thigh bone and shin bone, respectively.
+They then check for alignment and proper functioning before closing the incision.

-After surgery, your doctor prescribes painkillers and blood thinners for comfort and to prevent blood clots.
+After surgery, your surgeon prescribes pain medication and blood thinners to help ensure your comfort and to prevent blood clots.

-In most cases, you can start using your repaired knee on the day of surgery.
-Hose or a compression bandage is recommended, and you can take short walks with the help of crutches or a walker.
+In most cases, you can start using your repaired knee on the day of surgery, and you may be able to take short walks with the help of crutches or a walker.

-To learn more about this valuable procedure, call or schedule an online appointment today.
+To learn more about knee replacement surgeries, call Artemis Health or schedule an online appointment today.